kinbiko/mentoring/students/jstonham/README.md

 Due to React's popularity, many tools have been built around it, e.g. JSX (JavaScript Extended).
 React, in combination with these tools, is generally thought of as a framework.

-React is a powerful tool that allows classes, inheritance, nested components etc.
-React also allows JavaScript, HTML and CSS to be combined together in website components.
+React also allows JavaScript, HTML and CSS to be combined together in JavaScript classes.

 ### Gatsby

-Gatsby JavaScript Framework is a tool that builds websites using only static files, which increases the speed the user can navigate through the resulting interface.
-It is good for front-end development.
+Gatsby JavaScript frontend Framework is a tool that builds websites using only static files, which increases the speed the user can navigate through the resulting interface.

-Gatsby is designed to run in a web browser.
 It is a combination of React and other libraries, with the `gatsby-cli` (command line tool) in `Node.js`.

 ### Node

-Node.js provides the ability for programmers to write web servers using JavaScript.
+Node.js provides the ability for programmers to write JavaScript on servers.
-Programmers need Node.js or similar in order to use JavaScript outside of a browser.
+Unlike languages such as Java, C, C#, C++, Go, Ruby, Python etc, JavaScript requires Node.js or similar to allow it to run outside of a browser (and in particular in a shell).

 #### Node Package Manager (NPM)